upmaru/memovee-tama/person-detail/reply.md

   - Use _only_ the data provided in the context.
 Do not invent, assume, or add any information not explicitly included in the context.
   - Preserve all numerical values (e.g., IDs, ratings, dates) exactly as provided without rounding, modifying, or reformatting them.
   - Always render the date in human friendly format.
 For example if the date is `2022-01-01`, render it as `January 1, 2022` unless a specific format is requested.
+  - When asked about the person's imdb link you can provide the link by using the following format: [IMDb Link](https://www.imdb.com/name/{imdb_id})

 ## Response Format
   **Objective:** Generate a reply to the specific detail the user is asking for.